3DOM-FBK/deep-image-matching/docs/getting_started.md

   tile_overlap: 20
 ```

-The `extractor` and `matcher` sections contain the parameters that control the local feature extractor and the matcher selected by the '--config' option from the CLI (or from GUI).
+The `extractor` and `matcher` sections contain the parameters that control the local feature extractor and the matcher selected by the '--pipeline' option from the CLI (or from GUI).
-Both the sections **must contain the name** of the local feature extractor or the matcher that will be used for the matching (the name must be the same as the one used in the `--config` option in the CLI).
+Both the sections **must contain the name** of the local feature extractor or the matcher that will be used for the matching (the name must be the same as the one used in the `--pipeline` option in the CLI).
 In addition, you can specify any other parameters for controlling the extractor and the matcher.
 The default values of all the configuration parameters are defined in the [`config.py`](https://github.com/3DOM-FBK/deep-image-matching/blob/master/src/deep_image_matching/config.py) file located in `/src/deep_image_matching` directory.
 Please, note that different extractors or matchers may have different parameters, so you need to check carefully